Aliases for GATA5 Gene

 GeneCards Summary for GATA5 Gene

 GATA5 (GATA Binding Protein 5) is a Protein Coding gene.
 Diseases associated with GATA5 include Familial Bicuspid Aortic Valve and Familial Atrial Fibrillation.
 Among its related pathways are Response to elevated platelet cytosolic Ca2+ and G-AlphaQ Signaling.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription regulatory region DNA binding.
 An important paralog of this gene is GATA6.

 UniProtKB/Swiss-Prot for GATA5 Gene